INDOLOGY/indology.github.io/pages/subscribe.md

 title: Subscribe
 ---

-Subscribing to the Forum

-If you wish to subscribe to the INDOLOGY forum, first
+To subscribe to the INDOLOGY forum, first

 1. **Read the [Guidelines](https://indology.github.io/pages/guidelines.html)**.

-   If you are eligible to join, according to the criteria described in the Guidelines,
+   If you are eligible to join, according to the criteria described in the Guidelines.
+Then,

 3. **Send your short CV to the committee**